bestxxt/SmartLedger/README.md

 | `TRANSCRIPTION_API_KEY` | Your STT service key                                    |
 | `EXCHANGE_RATE_API_KEY` | Currency exchange API key                               |

+> You can get a free 128MB database from the MongoDB website.

+3. Click "Deploy"
+Vercel will build and deploy your app automatically.
+It may take 1–2 minutes.

+4. Done!
+You’ll get a live URL like https://smartledger-yourname.vercel.app.

 ### 💻 Run Locally
 1. **Clone the repository**